danielbd9/Chat-Android-Jetpack-Compose-Kotlin/README.md

 ### 2. Core Module
 - Common Utilities: Provides base use cases and view models.
 - Theme: Defines color schemes and typography for the application.
-- UI Components: Additional reusable UI components such as animated text and loading indicators.
+- Components: Additional reusable UI components such as animated text and loading indicators.

 ### 3. Network Module
 - Networking: Manages API calls using Retrofit and Kotlinx Serialization.